usedhondacivic/usedhondacivic.github.io/projects/raymarching/content.md

 vec3 worldDir = (transpose(viewMatrix) * vec4(viewDir, 0)).xyz;
 ```

 Our next step is defining an SDF for our scene.
-SDF's for many shapes are available online, and they can be combined as detailed above to generate more complicated forms.
+SDFs for many shapes are available online, and they can be combined as detailed above to generate more complicated forms.
 For this example, I used a torus:

 ```cpp
 // SDF FUNCTIONS